Canada bans assault-style weapons after shooting rampage

-TORONTO (AP) — Prime Minister Justin Trudeau said Friday that Canada is banning the use and trade of assault-style weapons immediately.
+TORONTO (AP) — Prime Minister Justin Trudeau announced an immediate ban Friday on the sale and use of assault-style weapons in Canada, two weeks after a gunman killed 22 people in Nova Scotia.

-Trudeau cited numerous mass shootings in the country, including the killing of 22 people in Nova Scotia April 18 and 19.
-He announced the ban of over 1,500 models and variants of assault-style firearms, including two weapons used by the gunman as well as the AR-15 and other weapons that have been used in a number of mass shootings in the United States

 “Canadians need more than thoughts and prayers,” Trudeau said.